stemoutreach/CodeCreateLab/README.md

 **Learn by building.** Code & Create Lab is a self‑paced quest that walks students—from absolute beginners to budding roboticists—through the fundamentals of **Python programming**, **physical computing**, and **autonomous navigation**.

 Each **Lab** is a milestone project.
-Each **Guide** teaches the skills needed to beat that project.
+Each **Guide** teaches the skills needed to complete that project.
 By the final level, you’ll have a mecanum‑wheel robot that recognises AprilTags and drives itself around a course.

 ---